jerry0317/Measuring-k_B/README.md

 ## Scripts
 The python scripts in this repository provide useful tools to monitor the data and analyze the data obtained by the sensors.
   * `main.py` - The main script provides real-time monitoring of the measurements and plot a graph of derived Boltzmann constant with real-time updates.
+Error bars and standard error lines are included for convenience.
 Automatic saving of data and plot before exiting the program.
   * `us-test.py` - A script to test the HC-SR04 Ultrasonic Wave Detector Ranging Module.
 It prints the distance (with sound speed of 343.0 m/s) that the sensor detects in real-time.
   * `bmp_test.py` - A script to test the BMP180 Barometric Pressure, Temperature and Altitude Sensor.
 Adapted from Adafruit (see Resources).
   * `bmp280_test.py` - A script to test the BMP280 Barometric Pressure and Temperature Sensor.
 Adapted from Adafruit (see Resources).